SnowCrashDAO/snowcrash-space-website/README.md

 # SnowCrash Space

-In SnowCrash Space, the player controls the virtual company and the virtual company controls the SnowCrash Space.
+In MetaVoxel, players control the virtual company, and the virtual company controls SnowCrash Space.

 ## Website